 - The appropriateness of the named plaintiff as a representative of the group;

 - The preparedness of the law firm representing the plaintiffs; and

 - The soundness of using class action litigation to rectify the legal questions at hand.

 - Kumbaya Achieved: If a settlement is immediately proposed, accepted and approved, then the class action is essentially over and the parties execute their portion of the settlement agreement.
 In these instances, the class members can collect whatever reward at his point.
 If a settlement is not proposed, accepted and approved, the case may go to trial – which could take years.
-Eventually, a decision will be made, and the resulting orders will be carried out as prescribed by the outcome of the case.
+Eventually, a judge rules and the resulting orders carried out as prescribed by the ruling.

 CAN’T Principle: The Four Pillars Of A Class Action Claim

-When describing class action lawsuits, the acronym “CAN’T” is used to outline the necessary aspects of a class action lawsuit.
+When describing class action lawsuits, the acronym “CAN’T” is used to remember the aspects of a class action lawsuit.

-Commonality: In order for a class action lawsuit to move forward, the members of a given class must have the same legal issue with the same set of defendants.
-Moreover, the common issue must usurp any singular issues an individual class member may have with the defendant(s).
+Commonality: In order for an action to move forward, the members of a given class must have the same legal issue with the same set of defendants.
+Moreover, the common issue must usurp any singular issues any individual class member may have with the defendant(s).